Transferwise Borderless – Saving Us Some Serious Cash

 A Paypal alternative saving us thousands.

 Up front, I hate bank fees and gouging by financial institutions.
 More specifically, I hate paying more than I should for a substandard service.
 Freelancers, bloggers, and Digital Nomads (like us) have the luxury of being able to work from anywhere in the world, for clients across the globe.
 As long as we coordinate and communicate to meet our client’s requirements and deadlines, it doesn’t matter if we’re working from a bar on Boracay or snuggled up in front of the fire in a mountain retreat in Montana.
 Sounds like a dream right?

 But one of our most significant issues is providing our clients with options for secure payment, without attracting a bundle of fees.
 Up until recently, Paypal was the default option because they are the biggest in the market.
 Large platforms like Upwork, paid out solely by Paypal, as did larger publishing companies that I work for like International Living.
 Freelancers working with a range of currencies, reluctantly accepted their significant fees and poor foreign exchange rates plundering a large chunk out of our income.
 I quote some numbers below, and you’ll understand why I’m so excited about Transferwise Borderless, a new, free Paypal alternative.

-If you don’t have time to read about my experience, how much money I’m now saving, and why I’m so excited just go HERE and see for yourself.
-Get yourself a free Transferwise Borderless account using THIS LINK, and you’ll get your first £500 transfer FREE (saving you another £5 on top of the already hefty savings you’ll make not using Paypal; which could amount to around 7%)
+If you don’t have time to read about my experience, how much money I’m now saving, and why I’m so excited just go HERE, sign up for a FREE Transferwise Borderless account, and see for yourself.

 Why I wanted an alternative to Paypal for payments and currency transfers.